WISDEM/WISDEM/docs/wisdem/turbine_costsse/theory.rst

    b   &= 3400\\
    k_c &= 12.4

 Where :math:`P_{turbine}` is the machine rating.

+For variable names access to override the default values and source docs, see:

+.. module:: wisdem.turbine_costsse.nrel_csm_tcc_2015
+.. class:: GeneratorMass
+.. module:: wisdem.turbine_costsse.turbine_costsse_2015
+.. class:: GeneratorCost2015

 The mass scaling relationships are based on the following data,

 .. figure:: /images/turbine_costsse/GeneratorMass.*
    :width: 4in